 Allington Marina:

-Prices are around £15 per night for a 10m boat here.
+Prices (2022) are around £20 per night for a 10m boat here.
+You will also need a river licence at about £18.00 per day

 The River Medway in England flows for 70 miles (113 km) from Turners Hill, in West Sussex, through Tonbridge, Maidstone and the Medway Towns conurbation in Kent, to the River Thames at Sheerness, where it shares the latter's estuary.
 The Medway Navigation runs from the Leigh Barrier south of Tonbridge to Allington just north of Maidstone.
 It is 19 miles (31 km) in length.
 The Environment Agency is the navigation authority responsible for the navigation.